minibolt-guide/minibolt/bonus-guides/nostr/strfry-relay.md

 echo '["REQ","test",{"limit":1}]' | websocat ws://127.0.0.1:8880
 ```

-You should receive a nostr response with `EOSE`.
+You should receive a nostr response ending with `EOSE`.

 ### Test NIP-11 relay information